lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 **2. Requirements, Design, and Test Cases: Outline of the necessary requirements, design, and test steps**
 #### This card will stay in work_breakdown until requirements are outlined.
-During the design phase it should move to operations/research_to_do a be given a ranking.
-After ranking has been assigned and only once work has begun should card move to under_development in the feature tracker.
+During the design phase it should move to operations/research_to_do and be assigned a ranking.
+After ranking has been assigned and only once work has begun should card move to under_development in the tracker.

 1. [ ] Requirement 1 -R1